 Social, environmental, and behavioral factors can have a significant negative impact on individual and population health outcomes, as well as affect a community's economic stability.
 Although quality improvement and measurement overwhelmingly have focused on clinical care and healthcare delivery, evidence documents that effective programs and policies that promote health can prevent disease, increase productivity, and yield billions of dollars in savings for the U.S. healthcare system.
-Using the right measures and a collaborative approach with key stakeholders whose policies, practices, and procedures influence health and healthcare, improvement in the health and well-being of individuals and communities has the potential to effectively and significantly reduce mortality and excess morbidity.
+With the right measures and a collaborative approach with key stakeholders whose policies, practices, and procedures influence health and healthcare, improvement in the health and well-being of individuals and communities has the potential to effectively and significantly reduce mortality and excess morbidity.

-Health and Well-Being Phase 1
+Health and Well-Being in Three Phases

-Due to the large number of health and well-being measures, maintenance review of endorsed measures and consideration of new measures is taking place through multiple phases; this report is the second in a series of phased reports.
-In Phase 1 (2014), NQF endorsed thirteen measures.
-The Health and Well-Being Phase 1 report provides details on these measures, as well as the methods and approach taken by NQF in both phases of the Health and Well-Being Project.
+The Health and Well-Being Standing Committee is conducting maintenance review of endorsed measures and is considering new measures in 3 phases because of the large number health and well-being measures.
+This report is the second of 3.
+In phase 1 (2014), NQF endorsed 13 measures.
+The Health and Well-Being phase 1 report provides details on these measures, as well as the methods and approach that NQF has taken in the first 2 phases of the Health and Well-Being Project.